Development of the reform response

 Australian Law Reform Commission Act 1996 (Cth) s 38.

-A list of those consulted is set out in Appendix 2 of the Final Report.
+A list of those consulted is set out in Appendix 2 of this Report.

-A list of submissions is set out in Appendix 1 of the Final Report.
+A list of submissions is set out in Appendix 1 of this Report.

 Australian Law Reform Commission, Managing Justice: A Review of the Civil Justice System, Report 89 (2000).